ospiem/cert-manager-webhook-nicru/README.md

 ### Preparation
 First, you must [register](https://www.nic.ru/help/oauth-server_3642.html#reg) the application in your personal Nicru account.
-After registering, you will receive the `client_id` and `client_secret` of the OAuth 2.0 protocol, which are needed to get the tokens.
+After registering, you will receive the `app_id` and `app_secret` of the OAuth 2.0 protocol, which are needed to get the tokens.

 Then you must get 2 tokens: the first token to work with the API, the second token to reissue tokens.
 You have to run this command to get them: